 More than just one of the five senses, the eyes are heavily relied upon to communicate, work, and get around every day.
 It's important to have regular eye exams for vision stays in good shape for years to come.

 Dr. Audrey M. Chow, MD graduated from University of Southern California (USC), Keck School of Medicine.
 She completed residency at California Pacific Medical Center.
-She has a state license in California.
+She is certified by the American Board of Ophthalmology and has a state license in California.

 Medical School: University of Southern California (USC), Keck School of Medicine